myersr/exampleNodeExpress/README.md

 Looking to be a very simple express app to test deployment services or any other utilities.
 Includes test cases and several routes.
 All configuration should be handled by ENV variables.
 ____
 ### Quick-start
+To install the dependencies
-Run `npm install` or `npm install --production` and then `npm start`.
+`npm install` or `npm install --production` and then run with
+ `npm start`.

+To test the app, run
+`npm test`
-To test, run `npm test` while the app is running. _Note that if you set the port with an environment variable, it must also be set in the tty session where you run test._
+ while the app is running.
+The dependencies for testing will not be installed with --production. _Note that if you set the port with an environment variable, it must also be set in the tty session where you run test._

 ### Configuration.
 Very little configuration neccessary for routing and none if your are okay with the default behavior.